 To increase customer retention, some companies will penalize sales representatives if their client churns within a set period of time.
 For example, at Hubspot, if a customer cancels their service in fewer than four months, the rep must give back their commission.

-Now, this isn’t necessarily a dealbreaker--it’s actually pretty common--but you should definitely be aware of it going in.
-It essentially means that your commission will be “pending” until a specific benchmark is met, which may be quite a ways down the road.
+Now, this isn’t necessarily a dealbreaker for most sales reps--it’s actually pretty common--but you should make this clear to your sales team.
+It essentially means that your reps commission will be “pending” until a specific benchmark is met, which may be quite a ways down the road.

 Bonuses: What’s the Deal?

-If you thought that commission was complicated, let me introduce you to bonuses.
+If you thought that commission was complicated, let me introduce you to another common practice in sales practice: bonuses.
 Not every company offers bonuses, but every company that does has its own way of structuring them.